TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-cantrdp-diagnostics-loadbalancer.md

 cloudEnvironments="public"
 />
 # Connectivity Diagnostics Result

 <!--issueDescription-->
-Microsoft Azure has identified <!--$StatelfulAction-->[StatelfulAction]<!--/$StatelfulAction--> action <!--$TrafficDirection-->[TrafficDirection]<!--/$TrafficDirection--> traffic because there is no security rule defined to allow this traffic.
-By default, security groups block all traffic when there is no security rule matching the traffic.
-If the access control (security rules) result is not desired, view the Effective Security Rules to determine if the addition or modification of a customer-defined security rule is required.
+## **Microsoft Azure has identified <!--$StatelfulAction-->[StatelfulAction]<!--/$StatelfulAction--> action <!--$TrafficDirection-->[TrafficDirection]<!--/$TrafficDirection--> traffic because the source is the Azure Load Balancer service.
+This rule is static in the Azure platform to allow the Azure Load Balancer service to communicate with VMs.
 1. From a browser, navigate to http://portal.azure.com and, if necessary, sign in with your Azure account.
 2. Click Browse > Network Interface.
 3. Select the Network Interface of your VM